Dr. William J. Dally

 Chief Scientist and Sr. Vice President, NVIDIA Corporation

-For contributions to Graphics Processing Unit (GPU) computing, as a Professor of Computer Science at Stanford and Chief Scientist of Nvidia Corporation,
+For contributions to Graphics Processing Unit (GPU) computing, as a Professor of Computer Science at Stanford and Chief Scientist of Nvidia Corporation, which led to the world’s fastest, most energy efficient supercomputers and enabled the current revolution in Artificial Intelligence (AI).

 Dr. Bill Dally is Chief Scientist and Senior Vice President of Research at NVIDIA Corporation and an Adjunct Professor and former chair of Computer Science at Stanford University.
 Bill is currently working on developing hardware and software to accelerate demanding applications including machine learning, bioinformatics, and logical inference.
 He has a history of designing innovative and efficient experimental computing systems.
 He developed much of the technology used in high-performance computer networks – from the routing and flow control protocols down to the signaling and equalization methods used on the wire.
 His development of stream processing at Stanford led to GPU computing.
 GPUs now power the world’s fastest supercomputers and enable the current revolution in AI.
 He co-founded STAC, AVICI Systems, Velio Communications, and Stream Processors.
 While at Bell Labs Bill contributed to the BELLMAC32 microprocessor and designed the MARS hardware accelerator.
 At Caltech he designed the MOSSIM Simulation Engine and the Torus Routing Chip which pioneered network routing and flow control technology.
 At the Massachusetts Institute of Technology his group built the J-Machine and the M-Machine, experimental parallel computer systems that were the first to demonstrate many communication and synchronization methods.
 At Stanford University his group developed the Imagine processor, which introduced the concepts of stream processing and partitioned register organizations, the Merrimac streaming supercomputer, which led to GPU computing, the ELM low-power processor, the Darwin bioinformatics accelerator, and the Satin SAT solving accelerator.
 Bill is a Member of the National Academy of Engineering, a Fellow of the IEEE, a Fellow of the ACM, and a Fellow of the American Academy of Arts and Sciences.
 He has received the ACM Eckert-Mauchly Award, the IEEE Seymour Cray Award, the ACM Maurice Wilkes award, the IEEE-CS Charles Babbage Award, and the IPSJ FUNAI Achievement Award.
 He is a member of President Biden’s Council of Advisers on Science and Technology (PCAST).
 He currently leads projects on computer architecture, network architecture, circuit design, and programming systems.
 He has published over 250 papers in these areas, holds over 160 issued patents, and is an author of the textbooks: Digital Design: A Systems Approach, Digital Systems Engineering, and Principles and Practices of Interconnection Networks.